-David Rufo is an Assistant Professor of Education in the Division of Behavioral and Social Sciences at Cazenovia College in upstate New York.
-Previously, Dr. Rufo was a Clinical Assistant Professor at Fordham University’s Graduate School of Education at Lincoln Center in New York City.
+David Rufo is an Assistant Professor of Education at Utica University located in the Mohawk Valley of New York State.
+Previously, Dr. Rufo was an Assistant Professor of Education at Cazenovia College in upstate New York and prior to that, he held the position of Clinical Assistant Professor at Fordham University’s Graduate School of Education at Lincoln Center in New York City.
 Additionally, Dr. Rufo has two decades of experience as a general elementary classroom teacher and an instructor in the Department of Art Education at Syracuse University.
 Dr. Rufo’s research interests include: Teacher Education, Curriculum Studies, Interdisciplinary Learning, STEAM Education, Qualitative Research, Classroom Action Research, Narrative Inquiry, Elementary Education, Critical Pedagogy, Child-Centered Education, Hands-On Mathematical Investigations, Democratic Classrooms, Visual Culture, The Self-Initiated Creativity of Children, Contemporary Art, Art History, and Art Education.
 David has published articles in a variety of national and international peer-reviewed journals.
 In addition to being an educator, David is also a visual artist.
 His writings may be found at cazenovia.academia.edu/DavidRufo and his artwork at davidjohnrufo.com.